Please refer to the EUTR for wood and wood products harvested before June 29, 2023. After June 29, 2023, please refer to the EUDR information below.

 Due diligence

-The Regulation requires operators and traders to establish and implement a three-step due diligence system to minimize the EU’s contribution to deforestation and forest degradation globally.
+The Regulation requires operators to establish and implement a three-step due diligence system to minimize the EU’s contribution to deforestation and forest degradation globally.
 The system must be reviewed at least once a year.
 The requirements are slightly different for SMEs versus other operators and traders, as described below:

-Operators and Traders
+Operators

-- Information gathering: Operators and traders must collect data, documents, and information, including details on their suppliers and details on the operator and/or trader to whom they have supplied commodities, and/or their covered derivatives, descriptions and quantities of the product, the country of production, geolocation of all plots of land in which the product or commodity was produced or derived from, and adequately conclusive and verifiable information that the products are deforestation-free and produced in accordance with the legislation of the country of production.
-This information must be kept for five years from the date of export or placing on the market. a.
-Operators may refer to due diligence statements that have already been submitted for relevant commodities and/or their covered derivatives, but they are required to check that due diligence was carried out in accordance with the Regulation.
+- Information gathering: Operators must collect data, documents, and information, including details on their suppliers and details on the operator and/or trader to whom they have supplied commodities, and/or their covered derivatives, descriptions and quantities of the product, the country of production, geolocation of all plots of land in which the product or commodity was produced or derived from, and adequately conclusive and verifiable information that the products are deforestation-free and produced in accordance with the legislation of the country of production.
+This information must be kept for five years from the date of export or placing on the market.

 - Risk mitigation: If the risk assessment determines that the commodities or covered derivatives potentially have a risk of being associated with the deforestation or degradation, operators must carry out risk mitigation procedures and measures to achieve no or negligible risk.
 Examples of risk mitigation include collecting additional information, conducting independent audits and surveys, and supporting compliance, especially for smallholders through capacity building and investments.